NEVUP-LTD/emailinvest-api/README.md

 software availability and distribution.

-INSTALATION
+INSTALLATION
 -----------

 **Using GIT**

-*Download from GitHub files and iclude file*
+*Download from GitHub files and include file*

     include 'LatestApi/Emailinvest.php';